pbackx/vcth-java/README.md

 ## Running on EC2

+??
+I decided to skip running on EC2.
+The data is not that big and the processing is not that heavy.
+I can run it fine on my machine.

 With regard to permissions, it is easiest to give your EC2 instance a role that has read access to S3.

 Adoptium / Temuring on Amazon Linux is a manual process: